copperwater/xNetHack/doc/xnh-changelog-9.0.md

   fill the oddly shaped rooms rather than only appearing in rectangular rooms.
 - The xNetHack "garden" themed room is removed (but the vanilla "garden" themed room fill is still present).
+- Grappling hooks can no longer generate as plastic or glass.

 ### Interface changes